 If any of the Group's critical information or communications systems fail or become unavailable, the Group may need to perform certain functions manually, which would temporarily affect the efficiency and effectiveness of its operations.
-Moreover, the operations of the Group and of its technology and communications service providers are vulnerable to damage or interruption from human error, data inconsistency, internet slowdowns or unavailability, natural disasters, power loss, computer viruses, intentional acts of vandalisms, breaches of security and similar events to which the provision of vital services in the markets where the Group operates and plans to operate depends on technology is continually increasing.
+Moreover, the operations of the Group and of its technology and communications service providers are vulnerable to damage or interruption from human error, data inconsistency, internet slowdowns or unavailability, natural disasters, power loss, computer viruses, intentional acts of vandalism, breaches of security and similar events.
+The extent to which the provision of vital services in the markets where the Group operates and plans to operate depends on technology is continually increasing.
 Consequently, the impact of interruptions of these services on the functioning of society, the economy and national security, in general, is increasingly significant.
-Due to its geopolitical location, both public and private sector companies in the Baltic region are also at risk of being a larget of politically-motivated cyber-attacks.
-If such attacks occur, the Group may experience theft or destruction of data, including commercial, customer and financial information, which could cause commercial detriment to the Group's business.
+Due to its geopolitical location, both public and private sector companies in the Baltic region are also at risk of being a target of politically-motivated cyber-attacks.
+If such attacks occur, the Group may experience theft or destruction of data, including commercial, customer and financial information, which could cause commercial detriment to the Group and/or damage to its reputation.
 The policies maintained by the Group to protect its data may not be sufficient to prevent its systems from suffering failures or delays that might cause significant data loss or other disruptions to the Group's business.

 The majority of Group's operations are performed remotely via the cloud and other internet-based service solutions.
-Thus, a large part of the Group's business segments is vulnerable to various security breaches, such as financial models and analytic tools, performance analysis data, institutional and private client accounts data, growth and acquisitions strategies, earning releases and other routines business matters that could affect the reputation of the Group's services and operations or prospects, cauld have a material adverse effect on the Group's services and operations or prospects, could have a material adverse effect on the Group's services and operations or prospects.
+Thus, a large part of the Group's business segments is vulnerable to various security breaches, such as financial models and analytic tools, performance analysis data, institutional and private client accounts data, growth and acquisitions strategies, earning releases and other routines business matters that could affect the reputation of the Group.
+A system failure, disruption or security breach that causes a delay, interruption or impairment of the Group's services and operations, or the unsuccessful integration of ongoing projects, could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.

 1.8.
-The Group's insurance coverage may be in adequate to compensate the Group for certain losses.
+The Group's insurance coverage may be inadequate to compensate the Group for certain losses.

 Power generation involves hazardous activities, including but not limited to operating large pieces of rotating equipment and delivering electricity to transmission and distribution systems.
 Hazards such as lightning, high winds, fire, explosion, collapse and machinery failure, are inherent risks in the Group's operations and may occur as a result of inadequate internal processes, technological flaws, human error or external events.
 These hazards can cause significant injury or death, severe damage to and destruction of property, plant and equipment and suspension of operations.
 The occurrence of any of these events may subject the Group to the investigation, remediation requirements, substantial damages, personal injury and natural resource damages, fines and/or penalties and loss of revenue from suspended operations.
-In addition, while the Group obtains warranties from vendors and obligates contractors to meet certain performance levels, the proceeds of warranties or performance guarantees may not sufficiently compensate the Group for lots trevenue, increased expenses and financing costs or liquidated damages payments should the Group experience equipment breakdown or non-performance by contractor or vendors.
-Damages or losses may be (or be considered by insurence by insurance, but this may not always be the case, as such damages or losses may be (or be considered by insurence to policies).
+In addition, while the Group obtains warranties from vendors and obligates contractors to meet certain performance levels, the proceeds of warranties or performance guarantees may not sufficiently compensate the Group for lost revenue, increased expenses and financing costs or liquidated damages payments should the Group experience equipment breakdown or non-performance by contractors or vendors.
+Damages or losses not covered by contractor warranties may be covered by insurence, but this may not always be the case, as such damages or losses may be (or be considered by insurers to be) outside the scope of applicable insurance policies.